 A judge, who heard the case without a jury, convicted Diamond of two counts of abduction and one count of abduction with intent to defile.
 (Years later, prosecutors have no recollection of why Diamond was not prosecuted for rape.)
 By then, he had been convicted of the June 1976 attack.
 His sentences in the two cases were combined for a total of 15 years.

 Diamond repeatedly said he was innocent of the other attack.
 However, he did not appeal that conviction because an attorney advised him that if he won and was retried before a jury, he would face life imprisonment.

 On December 14, 1979, Diamond was released from prison on parole.

 In 2005, then-Governor Mark Warner ordered testing of all potentially probative biological evidence from 1973 through 1988 that could be found in Burton’s files.
 Evidence from Diamond’s case was discovered and was submitted for DNA testing in 2011 and 2012.
-By then, three other defendants had been exonerated by DNA testing of biological evidence in Burton's files: Thomas Haynesworth
+By then, five other defendants had been exonerated by DNA testing of biological evidence in Burton's files: Curtis Moore

 , Calvin Wayne Cunningham